sumanbdev/ExpressedRealms/documentation/backendUnitTesting.md

 }
 ```

+### Note About Not Finding Assembly
+If the tests says it cannot find the file to load the assembly, make sure that the unit test project has it as a
+referenced project on the nuget / dependency side.

 ## Creating Custom Assertions
 Rider and sonar cloud will not pick up test assertions if they are custom.